rubrikinc/rubrik-powershell-sdk/docs/powershell/cmdlets/New-RscQueryReport.md

     - first - System.Int32: Returns the first n elements from the list.
     - after - System.String: Returns the elements in the list that occur after the specified cursor.
     - last - System.Int32: Returns the last n elements from the list.
-    - before - System.String: Returns the elements in the list that come before the specified cursor.
+    - before - System.String: Returns the elements in the list that occur before the specified cursor.
 - Returns ReportMigrationStatusConnection.
 ### data
 - There are 13 arguments.
     - first - System.Int32: Returns the first n elements from the list.
     - after - System.String: Returns the elements in the list that occur after the specified cursor.
     - last - System.Int32: Returns the last n elements from the list.
-    - before - System.String: Returns the elements in the list that come before the specified cursor.
+    - before - System.String: Returns the elements in the list that occur before the specified cursor.
     - dataView - DataViewTypeEnum
     - columns - list of System.Strings: A list of columns to include in the result.
 It can be omitted when requesting aggregations, and server will derive columns by